A6h9lash/Online-Retail-Study/README.md

 ## Exploratory Data Analysis (EDA) and Machine Learning Model

 ## EDA:
+Exploratory Data Analysis (EDA) is a crucial initial step in data science projects.
+It involves examining and visualizing data to identify key characteristics, uncover patterns, and explore relationships between different variables.

+EDA also helps detect anomalies or outliers and is typically performed before conducting in-depth statistical analysis or developing predictive models.

 ## Machine Learning Model:
+The machine learning model predicts customer segments (low, medium, or high spending) based on purchasing behavior.
+Using features like purchase count, average basket size, order value, and unique products, it classifies customers into spending tiers.
+This segmentation allows for targeted marketing and personalized recommendations.

 ## Packages required to run the website